What you need to know:

-LendKey’s team confirmed that new borrowers are automatically directed to Sallie Mae as its preferred lender of choice.
+LendKey’s customer service team confirmed new borrowers are automatically directed to Sallie Mae as its preferred lender of choice.
 According to LendKey, this allows it to provide a steady private student loan product for all of its customers — particularly applicants who automatically wouldn’t qualify with other LendKey partners due to residency requirements.
 This particularly applies to applicants who live in Maine, Nevada, North Dakota, Rhode Island and West Virginia.

 Additionally, the LendKey team explained that Sallie Mae is the prevalent lender during lower-peak periods of the year since its other partners generally focus on serving loan applicants during busy seasons (e.g. June to August).
-So, in theory, you may have access to additional lenders at different times of the year.
+So, you may have access to additional lenders at different times of the year.